flyteorg/flyteidl/protos/docs/admin/admin.rst

    "raw_output_data_config", ":ref:`ref_flyteidl.admin.RawOutputDataConfig`", "", "User setting to configure where to store offloaded data (i.e. Blobs, structured datasets, query data, etc.).
 This should be a prefix like s3://my-bucket/my-data"
    "cluster_assignment", ":ref:`ref_flyteidl.admin.ClusterAssignment`", "", "Controls how to select an available cluster on which this execution should run."
    "interruptible", ":ref:`ref_google.protobuf.BoolValue`", "", "Allows for the interruptible flag of a workflow to be overwritten for a single execution.
 Omitting this field uses the workflow's value as a default.
 As we need to distinguish between the field not being provided and its default value false, we have to use a wrapper around the bool field."
+   "tags", ":ref:`ref_string`", "repeated", "User-specified tags.
+These are arbitrary and can be used for searching filtering and discovering executions."